soerenschneider/2a-demos/README.md

 This demo shows how a ServiceTemplate can be installed in a Cluster.

-In order to run this demo you need `Demo 1` and/or `Demo 1 & 2` already completed.
+In order to run this demo you need `Demo 1` completed, which created the `aws-test2` cluster.

 1. Install ServiceTemplate in 2A:
     ```